 Emma Raducanu fit for Australian Open after ‘team effort’ ankle recovery

-The British number one will take on Tamara Korpatsch in the first round on Monday.
+The British No 1 will take on Tamara Korpatsch in the first round on Monday

 Emma Raducanu declared herself fit and ready to go at the Australian Open after a “team effort” to help her recover from an ankle injury.

-The British number one’s participation in the first grand slam of the year was thrown into doubt last week when she rolled her left ankle during her second-round match at the ASB Classic in Auckland and pulled out in tears.
+The British No 1’s participation in the first grand slam of the year was thrown into doubt last week when she rolled her left ankle during her second-round match at the ASB Classic in Auckland and pulled out in tears.

 Raducanu has built up her time on the practice court during the week at Melbourne Park and has appeared to be moving well in her last few sessions.